zicecommunity/zice/doc/zmq.md

 various message-oriented semantics such as publish/subscribe, request/reply, and push/pull.

-The Zcash daemon can be configured to act as a trusted "border router", implementing the Zcash wire protocol and relay, making consensus decisions, maintaining the local blockchain database, broadcasting locally generated transactions into the network, and providing a queryable RPC interface to interact on a polled basis for
+The ZiCE daemon can be configured to act as a trusted "border router", implementing the ZiCE wire protocol and relay, making consensus decisions, maintaining the local blockchain database, broadcasting locally generated transactions into the network, and providing a queryable RPC interface to interact on a polled basis for